smlhelp/book/src/concepts/mods.md

 and do so every time that one wants to make a patch.
 As such, we rely on abstraction in order to keep the amount of relevant information low.

-Consider the computer that you are likely reading this on.
-It is unlikely that you know _everything_ about what happens within its case - precisely how it interfaces with its hard drive in order to retrieve data, how the CPU coordinates together machine instructions to simulate the thousands of processes that are simultaneously running, or how its screen manages to turn electrical signals into a crisp, legible picture.

 Consider the computer.
 It is a complicated, convoluted work of machinery and circuitry - at its most fundamental level being comprised of logic gates and incredible networks of interacting parts.
 Although an action as simple as